GulTion/GATEVault/Revision/ShortNotes/CN/Circuit Switching.md

 ### **1. Establishing A Circuit-**

-In this phase,

-- A circuit is established between the two ends.
 - Circuit provides a ==dedicated path== for data to travel from one to the other end.
 - Resources are reserved at intermediate switches which are used during the transmission.
 - The intermediate switches are connected by the physical links.